liaoherui/StrainScan/README.md

  `<Ref_genome_Dir>` refer to the dir of reference genomes of identified clusters or all strains used to build the database.

 ### Use StrainScan to identify bacterial strains in short reads under extraRegion_mode.
 This mode will search possible strains and return strains with extra regions (could be different genes, SNVs or SVs to the possible strains) covered.
-If there is a novel strain not in the database, then its closest relative can be one specific strain while its other small regeions in the genome can be similar to other strains.
-In this case, this mode can search its closest relative and return strains with these regions covered for down-stream analysis. <BR/>
+If there is a novel strain not in the database, then its closest relative can be one specific strain while its partial regeions (we call them "extraRegion" ) in the genome can be similar to other strains.
+In this case, this mode can search its closest relative and return strains with "extraRegion" covered for down-stream analysis. <BR/>

    `python StrainScan.py -i <Input_reads> -d <Database_Dir> -e 1 -o <Output_Dir>`<BR/>